 Sports coaches are vital to the integrity of each of the teams and the games that they oversee.
 Coaches play a large role for the teams and the individual players.
-Not only are they mentors for their players, they also provide guidance and act as confidants when needed.
-The best coaches understand what it takes to be a great leader, and they live by those rules everyday.
-To learn more, checkout this infographic created by Ohio University’s Online Masters in Coaching Education program.
+Not only are they mentors for their players, but they also provide guidance and act as confidants when needed.
+The best coaches understand what it takes to be a great leader, and they live by those rules every day.

 Add This Infographic to Your Site

 <p style="clear:both;margin-bottom:20px;"><a href="https://onlinemasters.ohio.edu/blog/what-it-means-for-a-coach-to-be-a-leader/" rel="noreferrer" target="_blank"><img src="https://s3.amazonaws.com/utep-uploads/wp-content/uploads/sparkle-box/2018/03/22161122/what-it-means-for-a-coach-to-be-a-leader-image.jpg" alt="What it means for a coach to be a leader infographic" style="max-width:100%;" /></a></p><p style="clear:both;margin-bottom:20px;"><a href="https://onlinemasters.ohio.edu" rel="noreferrer" target="_blank">Ohio University </a></p>

 The Bureau of Labor Statistics (BLS) reports that there are more than a quarter-million coaches in the United States today.
 Certainly, athletes look for leadership in their coaches regardless of their age and whether they are playing on a professional, amateur, school, or just-for-fun team.